myuh-club/myuh-club-homepage/index.md

 MyUH Clubs

 ## Goals
-The main goal of this project is to use our software engineering skills to create a platform of communication for the University of Hawaii's extra curriculur activities.
+The main goal of this project is to use software engineering to create a platform of communication for the University of Hawaii's extra curriculur activities.
 There are 271 RIOs (Registered Indepedent Organizations) affiliated with UH Manoa, which can be overwhelming to students attempting to determine which clubs to join.

 ## Services